manymoments/manymoments.github.io/_posts/2022-11-20-pbft-via-locked-braodcast.md

 As in Paxos, what if the first Primary is faulty and only some parties decide (but not all)?
 For agreement to hold later primaries cannot commit other values!
 We will show that later primaries cannot even generate lock-certificates for other values!

 Similar to Paxos, the Recover Max Lock ($RML$) will return the highest lock-certificate.
 Unlike Paxos, $RML$ will also return a ```proof```.
-We will explain what this proof contains later, intuitively it contains a proof that the primary did indeed chooses the highest lock-certificate it saw.
+We will explain what this proof contains later, intuitively it contains a proof that the primary did indeed choose the highest lock-certificate it saw.

 For view $v>1$, the primary of view $v$ with input $val,val-proof$:
 ```